ImAshishRastogi/Resume/index.md

 `Jul,2019 - present`
  - Worked on a Telecommunication Project where I got to work on various IP phones along with various **Networking Protocols** and APIs.
  - Development of **User Based Hot desking** for allowing user to be logged-in from any remote location in IP phones using **C/C++**.
- - Frontend and Backend Development of **Feature Display Support** for displaying the certain features in detailed by fetching data from backend.
+ - Frontend and Backend Development of **Feature Display Support** for displaying the certain features in detail by fetching data from backend.
  - Upgradation of **OpenSSL** API along with **CURL**,**NTP** and **wpa_supplicant** APIs which has been used by various modules for secure communication and transferring of information/data.
  - Effectively resolved various issues/bugs including intermittent issues.
  - Created various customizable **SIP** and other **networking packets** to send over network with help of **sipp** or **ColaSoft** which helped infeasibility check, development, BUG verification and UT.